RomlinGroup/Flatpack/README.md

 ## How to use Flatpack

-> **NOTE:** Flatpack is currently experimental.
+Flatpack is currently experimental.
 Please refrain from using it in production environments.

 ### Run in Docker (recommended)